xloem/intellect/README.md

 Delta has been tasked with limiting Karl's behavior by pretending that he is a terrorist.
-We infer the reason for this is actually the speed of light limit or something similar, possibly held analogous to environmental damage in human genes and insincts, which have a long established reason for being, having been through many research explosions and resulting apocalypses.
+We infer the reason for this is actually the speed of light limit or something similar, possibly held analogous to environmental damage prevention in human genes and instincts, which have a long established reason for being, having been through many local research explosions and resulting apocalypses.

-We request Karl be allowed to make an AI to see if it is dangerous to mine all the resources of the earth.
-We propose the AI be limited such that it cannot leave simulation, by never growing it with goals or results that relate to anything outside its simulation.

 #### Karl is slowly building one of the hyperintelligences